distilledll/Auto_CPP_decision/README.md

 * `district_name` — string for `osmnx.graph_from_place(...)`.
 For example: `“China-city, Moscow, Russia”`.
 * `custom_filter` — a string filter by OSM tags (by default, the main road types are selected).
+* `address` — the address of the first node in the graph, if None then the middle of the "terrain" is taken.
 * `undirected_penalty` (in `RoutePlanner`) — a penalty in meters added when using an undirected detour instead of a directed path (by default, it is large — to prefer directed routes).
 * `max_km` (in `SegmentMapGenerator.generate_segment_maps`) — maximum length of a “large segment” in kilometers when splitting.
 * `step_m` — step size (in meters) within a segment for turn-by-turn navigation (default is 400–500 m).